Welcome to Civil Engineering

 At Herff, there are so many opportunities for everyone from student organizations to research.
 It is truly wonderful the wide variety of possibilities available, and it allows for every student to achieve the most success during their time in the college.

-Abdurahman Abdulhadi was recently awarded the Dr. Thomas S. Fry Award by the Department of Civil Engineering!
+Abdurahman Abdulhadi was recently awarded the Dr. T. S. Wu Award by the Department of Civil Engineering!
 While at Herff, Abdurahman was the Vice President of the American Society of Civil Engineers (ASCE) Student Chapter and the Captain of the Earthquake Engineering Research Institute (EERI) Seismic Design Team.
 Currently, Abdurahman is conducting research for his master’s degree and partly working for a civil engineering firm where he is progressing toward his Professional Engineering License.

 From Abdurahman Abdulhadi: